2hYan9/CPP-Notes/README.md

 - CH04: Complex variable types and some storage types

 The file [C++ Primer Plus II.md](./C++%20Primer%20Plus.%20II.md) talks about some feature of the C++.
 Contains these following contents:
-- CH05: Get input by 'cin' object with loop structure
+- CH05: Read input by 'cin' object with loop structure
 - CH06: Some simple file IO cases
 - CH07: Take array or pointer as arguement in Function
 - CH08: Some advanced knowledge about the function in C++